Blind Zero: History

 In 1998, they recorded with Mário Caldato the song "The Wire", and spent 1999 working on their third album, One Silent Accident, which was released in 2000 and produced by Don Fleming.

 In 2002, they recorded one of the most famous songs by David Bowie, "Heroes".

 In January 2003, they started recording A Way to Bleed your Lover, produced by Mário Barreiros, adding a new member to the band, Miguel Ferreira.
 The album also contained contributions by Jorge Palma and Dana Colley (Twinmen/ex-Morphine).
 In May 2003, Blind Zero were invited by MTV to perform live in Milan, as part of the initiative of launching MTV Portugal.
 Later that year they won the "Best Portuguese Act" award at the MTV Europe Music Awards 2003 in Edinburgh, becoming the first Portuguese band to receive an award by MTV.
 In December, the specialized press considered A Way to Bleed your Lover the best album of the year in Portugal.

 In 2005 they released The night before and a new day with Pedro Vidal (ex-Stealing Orchestra) as a member, replacing Marco Nunes on solo guitar.

 In 2007 they released Time Machine (memories undone), a best of Blind Zero unplugged album, associated with their 13th anniversary.

 In 2010, the album Luna Park was released on 30 May.
 Three singles were released from it, "Slow Time Love", "Snow Girl" and "The Tallest Building On Earth".

 In 2013, Kill Drama was released.
-Its first single was "I See Desire", which reflects the desire of young Portuguese people to work in foreign countries due to Portugal's economic situation.
+Its first single was "I See Desire", which signs the desire of young Portuguese people to work in foreign countries as economic emigrants in the face of Portugal's bad economic situation due to the 2010–2014 Portuguese financial crisis.
 The album also included the singles "From You", "High and Low", and "I Will Take You Home".
 To celebrate Blind Zero's 20 years of existence they released Kill Drama II.
 It contains the same songs as Kill Drama, but all of them featured a different artist.

 After Luna Park, Kill Drama and Kill Drama II, three albums with pop vibes, they released in October 2017 Ofteen Trees, an album that is well received and has much more rock 'n' roll than those previous.